 ICT Conditions of Use for AAO visitors

-The Australian Astronomical Observatory is a division of the Department of Industry and Science.
+The Australian Astronomical Observatory is a division of the Department of Industry, Innovation and Science.
 As such, our computer network is owned and operated by the government, and this imposes additional rules and regulations upon all staff and visitors.

 In general, government ICT security rules would prohibit visitors from using our network, and certainly it is not usually possible for visitors to connect their own equipment to a government network.